What To Eat At Citi Field: The Burger Dilemma

 If you have trouble deciding what to eat at Citi Field, you’re not alone.
 The food choices at the home of the Mets are very impressive and get more so every year, with contributions from several well-known restaurateurs and award-winning executive chefs.

-I’m here to try and help…it’s what I do…so here is a bit about three types of burgers you can get in the concourse areas at Citi Field.
+I’m here to try and help…it’s what I do…so here is a bit about four types of burgers you can get in the concourse areas at Citi Field.
 All very good but very different.

 What To Eat At Citi Field, Burger #1: The Shackburger.
 The Shake Shack is by far the most popular food stand at Citi Field; lines get very long shortly after the gates open and stay long throughout the game.
 I even read that people waited for two hours in line during the 2015 World Series!